Frequently Asked Questions About Joy School

 I would love for you to be part of the Joy School group I am putting together.
 I think you and your child would be real assets to our group and that you would really enjoy participating in Joy School.
 Please reply by _______ to let me know if you’re interested and if there are other families you can think of who may also be a good fit.

-In addition, you can post a comment on the Joy School Facebook page here, stating that you are looking for interested parents in your area:
+In addition, you can post a comment on our Joy School Forum, stating that you are looking for interested parents in your area.

 Really, if you can find one other parent who is interested, you can put your heads together and think of other parents that the two of you can invite.
 Or you can start your group with just two moms and add others down the road if you like.
 No need for a big group!
 While 4-6 children is typical, 2-3 works great as well.